Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 View of the Millennium Bridge| ©Brian Chow

-Like the London Eye, the last bridge built over the River Thames was also opened at the turn of the millennium.
-It is called the Millennium Bridge and is a pedestrian suspension bridge.
-It is 325 metres long and although it was designed more than 20 years ago, its appearance is characteristically modern.
+Like the London Eye, the latest bridge to be built over the River Thames was also opened at the turn of the millennium, and is therefore known as the Millennium Bridge.
+It is a pedestrian and suspension bridge with a length of 325 metres.

-The Millennium Wheel is close to the River Thames, so you have the opportunity to see the Millennium Bridge even when the day is not clear.
+As its location is close to the Millennium Wheel, you will have the opportunity to see the Millennium Bridge even when the day is not clear.

 View from the London Eye| ©Chris Yunker